asticode/go-astilectron/readme.md

     var w, _ = a.NewWindow("http://127.0.0.1:4000", &astilectron.WindowOptions{
         Center: astilectron.PtrBool(true),
         Height: astilectron.PtrInt(600),
+        Icon:   astilectron.PtrStr(<your icon path>),
         Width:  astilectron.PtrInt(600),
     })
     w.Create()

-When creating a window you need to indicate a URL as well as options that fit Electron's window options.
+When creating a window you need to indicate a URL as well as options such as position, size, icon, etc.

 This is pretty straightforward except the `astilectron.Ptr*` methods so let me explain: GO doesn't do optional fields when json encoding unless you use pointers whereas Electron does handle optional fields.
 Therefore I added helper methods to convert int, bool and string into pointers and used pointers in structs sent to Electron.